IndrajeetPatil/ggstatsplot/README.md

   conf.level = 0.99, # confidence interval for effect size measure
-  title = "Dataset: Motor Trend Car Road Tests", # title for the plot stat.title = "interaction: ", # title for the results bf.message = TRUE, # display bayes factor in favor of null legend.title = "Transmission", # title for the legend factor.levels = c("1 = manual", "0 = automatic"), # renaming the factor level names (`main`)
+  title = "Dataset: Motor Trend Car Road Tests", # title for the plot stat.title = "interaction: ", # title for the results legend.title = "Transmission", # title for the legend factor.levels = c("1 = manual", "0 = automatic"), # renaming the factor level names (`main`)
   facet.wrap.name = "No. of cylinders", # name for the facetting variable